dustinpfister/blog_posts/_posts/threejs-object3d-get-world-position.md

 // IF I WANT TO HAVE THE POINTER LOOK AT THE CUBE
 // THAT IS A CHILD OF THE GROUP, THEN I WILL WANT TO ADJUST
-// FOR THAT FOR THIS THERE IS THE getWorldPosition Method group2.userData.pointer.lookAt(group2.userData.cube.getWorldPosition());
+// FOR THAT FOR THIS THERE IS THE getWorldPosition METHOD var v = new THREE.Vector3(0, 0, 0);
+group2.userData.cube.getWorldPosition(v);
+group2.userData.pointer.lookAt(v);

 // camera and renderer
 var camera = new THREE.PerspectiveCamera(60, 320 / 240, 1, 100);